jeffouellette/SudokuSnake/README.md

 All "unknown" values are initialized to -1, for lack of something better.
 Theres probably a better way to do this -- i.e. use a csv or something which can store null entries, but whatever.

-To use the solver, run in Python (requires numpy -- again, you could probably write this to just run on python lists, but :man_shrugging:) with the following commands:
+To use the solver, run in Python with the following commands:

 > python
+>
 > import SudokuSnake
+>
 > SudokuSnake.SudokuSnake ("test.dat")

+Note: requires numpy -- you could probably write this to just use python lists, but :man_shrugging: